 This error commonly occurs when uploading very large files.
-Unfortunately, our Dropbox integration cannot handle files over 100 MB, so you'll need to try and reduce your file size or move them over to Dropbox manually.
+Unfortunately, our Dropbox integration can't handle files over 100 MB, so you'll need to try and reduce your file size or move them over to Dropbox manually.

 Uploading a file creates a text file instead of what I expect

-The Dropbox app requires file objects to be passed along during a Zap, and will not download files from a URL.
+The Dropbox app requires file objects to be passed along during a Zap and will not download files from a URL.
 One may consider using a Gmail 'Send Email' action as you can provide a public URL and create a file object that Dropbox can use.

 File field is missing from the returned data for the New File in Folder trigger

-To get around this, you can set the "Include file contents?" field to NO to exclude the file contents, and use the "Direct Media URL" field provided by Dropbox instead of the "File" field:
+To get around this, you can set the "Include file contents?" field to NO to exclude the file contents and use the "Direct Media URL" field provided by Dropbox instead of the "File" field: